-EFFECTIVE DATE: July 1, 2025 § 39 - NEW MOTOR VEHICLE LEMON LAW Requires manufacturers to submit evidence of a required change to motor vehicle titles under the Lemon Law to DCP and allows DCP to impose fines for failing to do so Under certain circumstances, the New Motor Vehicle Lemon Law requires a manufacturer to stamp "manufacturer buyback-lemon" on the title of a motor vehicle and give the Department of Motor Vehicles (DMV) a copy of the title within 30 days.
+EFFECTIVE DATE: July 1, 2025 § 40 - NEW MOTOR VEHICLE LEMON LAW Requires manufacturers to submit evidence of a required change to motor vehicle titles under the Lemon Law to DCP and allows DCP to impose fines for failing to do so Under certain circumstances, the New Motor Vehicle Lemon Law requires a manufacturer to stamp "manufacturer buyback-lemon" on the title of a motor vehicle and give the Department of Motor Vehicles (DMV) a copy of the title within 30 days.
 The bill also requires the manufacturer to electronically submit evidence to DCP showing that the copy was submitted to DMV within that time period.
 Currently, DCP can impose a fine of up to \$10,000 on a manufacturer who fails to stamp a title as required.
 The bill also allows DCP to impose this fine when the manufacturer does not submit a copy of the title and provide evidence of submission within the specified time.
-EFFECTIVE DATE: July 1, 2025 § 40 - AUTOMATIC RENEWAL AND CONTINUOUS SERVICE Adds a provision regarding consideration of whether records of consent to renewal or continuous service comply with certain laws The law prohibits a business that enters a consumer agreement with automatic renewal or continuous service from charging a credit or debit card or other account unless the consumer affirmatively consents to the renewal or continuous service.
+EFFECTIVE DATE: July 1, 2025 § 41 - AUTOMATIC RENEWAL AND CONTINUOUS SERVICE Adds a provision regarding consideration of whether records of consent to renewal or continuous service comply with certain laws The law prohibits a business that enters a consumer agreement with automatic renewal or continuous service from charging a credit or debit card or other account unless the consumer affirmatively consents to the renewal or continuous service.
 The bill requires a court or agency to consider whether the business produced a record of consent that complied with the law on recording phone calls and eavesdropping when considering whether a business obtained the required consent.
-The bill also makes various technical and conforming changes.
+The bill also excludes agreements with entities regulated by DCP as home improvement contractors from these provisions governing automatic renewal or continuous service and makes various technical and conforming changes.
+EFFECTIVE DATE: October 1, 2025 §§ 42 & 43 - MOTOR VEHICLES PRICES AND CERTAIN ADD-ON FEES Requires fees, charges, and costs for add-on consumer goods or services to be included in the total price and separately stated in the advertised or quoted price of a motor vehicle Advertising Currently, a car dealer must include in the advertised price of a motor vehicle, the federal tax, delivery costs, dealer preparation fees, and other charges and, in at least eight-point bold type, state (1) the amount of the dealer conveyance or processing fee and (2) that the advertised price does not include the dealer conveyance or processing fee, state or local taxes, and registration fees.
+The bill also requires the amount of a fee, charge, or cost for add-on consumer goods or services to be included in the advertised price and separately stated as "Additional Fees, Charges and Costs" in at least eight-point bold type.
+The bill also makes technical and conforming changes.